 The Importance Of Using The Right Oil

-Dealing with such a range of temperatures, from several hundred to upwards of a thousand degrees Celsius, means that the oil needs to be robust in order to not lose its own structural integrity in the process.
-It needs to maintain viscosity at the extremes of this temperature range, as if it changed it may cause irregularities within the engine, and oil leaks can end the race for driver and car.
+Dealing with such a range of temperatures means that the oil needs to be robust in order to not lose its own structural integrity in the process.
+It needs to maintain viscosity at the extremes of this temperature range, as if it changed or broke down it may cause irregularities within the engine, and oil leaks can end the race for a driver.

-Each team will have its own personal preference when it comes to oil suppliers, as we have already said.
+Each team will have its own personal preference when it comes to oil suppliers, although most customer teams will use the same brand as their engine supplier.
 This allows for strong relationships to be created that in turn allow for very productive and effective solutions to the problems faced within the F1 car engines.
 Teams may be secretive about the constituents of their oils, but they are usually vocal about their partners.

 Mercedes & Petronas

-One of the most famous partnerships is between Mercedes AMG and Petronas, a Malaysian producer of oils and fuels.
-They have worked together for years, and the brand is often part of the team’s full name as a sponsor.
-This strong relationship between constructor and supplier has helped the team win the last 7 driver and constructor championships.
+One of the most famous partnerships is between Mercedes and Petronas, a Malaysian producer of oils and fuels.
+They have worked together for years, and the brand is often part of the team’s full name as a title sponsor.
+This strong relationship between constructor and supplier helped the team win 8 Constructors’ Championships in a row from 2014-2021.

 Ferrari & Shell

-Another famous partnership would be that of Scuderia Ferrari and Shell, a global powerhouse in the petrochemical industry.
-This partnership is one of the longest running in all of motorsport, having been in place since 1950 when F1 is argued to have began in the first place.
+Another famous partnership is that of Scuderia Ferrari and Shell, a global powerhouse in the petrochemical industry.
+This partnership is one of the longest running in all of motorsport, having been in place since 1950 when F1 is said to have begun in the first place.
 Over the years, the engine oils produced by Shell for Ferrari have helped them win the most championships of any team.

 Final Thoughts

-F1 cars rely on many different components to keep them running smoothly over the 300+km distance of a race.
-One of these components is the engine oil, which serves several purposes aside from reducing friction.
-It is subject to high temperatures and other harsh conditions, and this means that teams use their own specific formulas to get the absolute most out of their cars.
+F1 cars rely on many different components to keep them running smoothly during a 1.5+ hour race.
+One of these components is the engine oil, which serves several purposes aside from just reducing friction.
+It is subject to high temperatures and other harsh conditions, and this means that teams use their own specific formulas from their fuel and oil suppliers to get the absolute most out of their cars.